grafana/mimir/docs/sources/guides/shuffle-sharding.md

 ## Background

-The sharding strategy employed by Mimir distributes the workload across a subset of the instances running a given service (eg. ingesters).
-For example, on the write path each tenant's series are sharded across a subset of the ingesters.
-The size of this subset (i.e. the number of instances) is configured using the "shard size" parameter.
-The default value for shard size is 0, which means that all available instances should be used for each tenant.
-This allows for a fair balance on the resources consumed by each instance (ie. CPU and memory) and to maximise these resources across the cluster.
+Grafana Mimir uses a sharding strategy that distributes the workload across a subset of the instances that run a given service, such as the ingesters.
+For example, on the write path, each tenant's series are sharded across a subset of the ingesters.
+The size of this subset, which is the number of instances, is configured using the `shard size` parameter, whose default value is `0`.
+This default value means that each tenant uses **all** available instances, in order to fairly balance resources, such as CPU and memory usage, to maximize the usage of these resources across the cluster.

 > **Note:** In a multi-tenant cluster this default (`0`) value introduces some downsides: